JWxiaofa/News-Category-Prediction/README.md

 If using **unigram & LR**, the best performance is when C = 0.1.
 If using **tf-idf & LR**, the best performance is when C = 1.0.

-So I'll try these three configurations on the test set.
+Next is to use these three configurations to test on the test set.

 ## 4. Test set results